-Management body of the university and the university board of the Hogeschool Utrecht Foundation, in accordance with Section 10.8 of the WHW, with duties and powers as laid down in the articles of the Hogeschool Utrecht Foundation.
+The management body of the university, also board of the Hogeschool Utrecht Foundation, in accordance under Section 10.8 of the WHW, with duties and powers as laid down in the articles of the Hogeschool Utrecht Foundation.

-The 'Basisregister Onderwijs Hoger Onderwijs' (BRON, the Higher Education Register) contains enrolment, examination and certificate data of funded higher education institutions.
-As of January 2014, this register will replace the 'Centraal Register Inschrijving Hoger Onderwijs' (CRIHO, the Central Register for Higher Education Enrolment).
+&lt;sup>1 The 'Basisregister Onderwijs Hoger Onderwijs' (BRON, the Higher Education Register) contains enrolment, examination and certificate data of funded higher education institutions.

-8. Part-time study programme:
+8. Part-time study:

-A study programme designed to enable the student to carry out other activities in addition to his educational activities.
-Under certain conditions, these activities can be regarded as a course, in which the competences acquired are tested.
+A study programme designed in such a way that the student can perform other activities in addition to the educational activities.
+Under certain circumstances, certain activities can be regarded as a course and the competences acquired therein are tested.
 (7.27 WHW)